-Want to know how to make friends as an adult introvert?
+Want to know how to make friends as an introvert?
 The trick is to engineer your circumstances and environment so you’re getting to know people with whom you share either common interests or values.

 Within those potentially thousands of people, you’ll find YOUR one or two people.
-These people might not be the same people on the first day of school as they are on the last, but circumstance helps bring you together, and your shared environment helps keep you together.
+These people might not be the same people on the first day of school as they are on the last, but circumstance brings you together, and your shared environment keeps you together.

 When your child’s new friend drops them at home, you ask the parent if they’d like to come in, and eventually you find your people again.

 And then your kids start high school, and they banish you from being within 100 feet of the gates.
 Your child certainly doesn’t need to be picked up and dropped off anymore.
 So there goes that option.

 As an introvert, this may not feel too bad for a while.
 I mean, I don’t know about you, but episodes of Friends, where they lived in each other’s pockets, always seemed to me like an exquisite form of torture rather than an aspirational goal.

-But then things change.
 Even though your husband is your best friend and the person you enjoy spending time with the most, you miss that female friendship.

 But how do you make friends now?

 Why?
 Because as an introvert, you’re going to gravitate to those people you already know and spend most of the night sitting in a corner talking to them until it’s safe for you to say you’re going home.

 You need a different approach.

 So don’t even bother looking at the woman surrounded by five others, talking about the party she went to in the weekend.
-She might be fun, but she’s not a good fit for you.
+She might be fun, but she’s not a good fit.

 Secondly, your time and energy are precious and you see friendships as addition to your life rather than fundamental to it.
 You want your time to be purposefully spent, and that includes time spent with friends.

-Because it has both circumstance and environment in spades, work is the easiest and most obvious place in which to make friends as an adult introvert.
-You can help yourself make friends by doing the following:
+Because it has both circumstance and environment in spades, work is the easiest and most obvious place in which to make friends as an introvert.

-- Taking the time to get to know people, rather than panic and try to make friends straight away.
+- Take the time to get to know people, rather than panic and try to make friends straight away.
 Working out who those people are who are similar to us isn’t the job of a day or even a week.
 In addition, people may not be like they first appear, so you want to observe them in a range of situations.
 You want to avoid making friends with the office gossip, for example, unless you’re comfortable watching everything that comes out of your mouth.

-- Eating your food in the shared kitchen space, even though your instinct it to eat at your desk.
+- Eat your food in the shared kitchen space, even though your instinct it to eat at your desk.
 Don’t worry if you have to sit by yourself to start with.
 That’s why we have cell phones.
 People will come sit with you, and when they do, put the phone down and ask them how their day is going.

-- Asking for advice.
+- Ask for advice.
 You may think that asking for any form of help may make people think you don’t know what you’re doing, but research shows that asking people for advice actually makes them like you more.
 So if there’s someone who you think you could be a good fit with, go ask them about something they can help you with – even if it’s the best thing to order for lunch from the local café.